 To do this, we set up a stage at a nearby quarry, which provided a perfect ‘Ken Block’ style venue where we could put the car through its paces and give our passengers a ride they’ll never forget.
 Whilst some had previously experienced what it’s like to be strapped into the co-driver’s seat and driven at almost full rally-speeds around a stage, for others it was their first time.
 Either way, it would be fair to say that without exception everyone was blown away by the experience.

-“This is the first time we’ve worked with Hyundai UK and we were delighted to be invited to be involved with this event.
-PCRS came over form Ireland with the Hyundai i20 R5 we’ve been using for this year’s British Rally Championship, so for the guests, it was the real deal.
+“This is the first time we’ve worked with Hyundai UK and we were delighted to be involved with this event.
+PCRS came over from Ireland with the Hyundai i20 R5 we’ve been using for this year’s British Rally Championship, so for the guests, it was the real deal.

 “We ran almost non-stop over the two days in what were very dry and dusty conditions, which meant that from the photos it looked like we were competing somewhere overseas.
 We took out well over 30 journalists and Hyundai personnel, including the company’s chief European designer and the UK managing director.

 “Other than the car needing fuel towards the end of the second day, the team didn’t have to do a thing to it, which considering we covered the same mileage as a British Championship round in ‘Safari-like’ conditions, was an impressive statistic.